Dr-Gecko/Bensen/README.md

 - Possum: Sends a random possum video.
 - Stab: @ an user and it will say you stabbed the user and show a gif of a animal with a knife.
 - Redpanda: Sends a random video of red pandas.
-# To do
+# To do:
 - Get more videos for the animal commands.
 - Show how to download and host bot.
 - Add more commands.
-- Implement better failsaves then just the bot shutting down
+- Implement better failsafes then just the bot shutting down